Anuj-N/SAIDL-Assignment/Section1/README.md

-# SAiDL-Assignment
+# Section 1
-This is my submission repository for SAiDL Assignment
+This is my submission folder for Section 1 of SAiDL Assignment

 **CIFAR100_AlexNet_with_normal_softmax.ipynb** and **CIFAR100_AlexNet_with_Gumbel_softmax.ipynb**: For comparison purpose of the Section 1, I have uploaded these 2 Jupyter Notebooks with models based on AlexNet architecture